Installing Linux

 Right click on the USB/ISO item in the Devices list in your file manager.
 It asks you to mount the drive, click on that option.
 Then right click on it again and click on, safely remove the device.

 You will figure out and follow the correct sequence for your particular configuration.
-Remember, Brave is the best web browser and search engine is the best search engine, for doing research.
+Remember, Brave is the best web browser and search engine, for doing research.

 Be patient and careful and make sure that the commands are correct for your application and the process is properly completed before disconnecting the USB.
 That way the ISO will go onto your USB and not your hard drive.